jeff-hykin/risma/notes/top_papers.md

 ToDo:
 - Understand the Simplified Higher Order Sequence Memory (SHOSM) algorithm (place recognition and HTM theory) from Neubert (cited in NeoSLAM paper)
+- Figure out what "FlyNet" is (comparision used in NeuroGPR paper)
+- Figure out what "SPL" is (comparision used in NeuroGPR paper)
+- what is Tianjic (a hybrid neuromorphic chip)
 - Search more for components and implementation, ex: "head direction cells" and "pytorch"
 - Create a refreshed map of navigation and implementation "Are we bio-navigating yet?"
 - Create a performance table of methods (NeoSLAM, LFVB-BioSLAM, ViTa-SLAM, etc)